stefan6419846/pip-licenses-lib/docs/index.rst

 Changes compared to original version:

+* Use ``dataclasses.dataclass`` instead of a dictionary for each package information result.
 * Enable support for Python < 3.8 by using the ``importlib_metadata`` backport and dropping support for the new annotations behaviour for now.
 * Remove all output/rendering functionality.
 * Move all methods to the top level.